madagiurgiu25/decoil-pre/README.md

 ANNO="<absolute path to your gtf annotation file>"
 ```

-and then run the following command:
+and then run the following command, to use `sv-reconstruct` mode:

 ```bash
 docker run -it --platform=linux/amd64 \